 We have a csv with Pokemon data in it that we'll be using to build up our database schema, so the first step is to get the csv file into Rust structs.

-Download the csv from GitHub and put it in crates/upload-pokemon-data/pokemon.csv
+Download the csv from GitHub and put it in crates/upload-pokemon-data/pokemon.csv.

 Note that the csv data has stayed the same since the first version of this workshop, so if you care: many modern pokemon are missing from the dataset.

-, which is a command built-in to cargo these days.
-We can specify which package we want to add csv
+We're going to add the csv crate to our upload-pokemon-data package using cargo add, which is a command built-in to cargo these days.
+We can specify which package we want to add csv to using the -p flag.

 cargo add -p upload-pokemon-data csv

-function with an implementation that reads the csv in and processes it.
+then we can replace our main function with an implementation that reads the csv in and processes it.

 fn main() -> Result<(), csv::Error> {